Bangladesh national cricket team: Under Jamie Siddons (2007–2011)

 In November, Bangladesh toured South Africa.
 They lost all their matches, including the only T20I match, two of the three ODIs (the third being washed out due to rain) and both Tests by innings.

-In December, however, Bangladesh bounced back from the previous lackluster performances by threatening to win the first Test match against Sri Lanka at home by chasing down the highest fourth innings total of 513.
+In December, however, Bangladesh bounced back from the previous lacklustre performances by threatening to win the first Test match against Sri Lanka at home by chasing down the highest fourth innings total of 513.
 Though they fell 107 runs short, their performances were praised.
 But in the second test match of this home series in January, Bangladesh succumbed to a 465 runs defeat, conceding the series 2–0 to Sri Lanka.
 Then Zimbabwe joined the hosts and the Lankan team for a tri-series ODI tournament, which proved to be more evenly matched than was expected.
 In the first match, Zimbabwe defeated Bangladesh by an excellent performance, but then was defeated by Sri Lanka by a huge margin, leaving Bangladesh needing to win with a bonus point against the Lankans in the last group match to go through to the finals to join the Lankans.
-In a reduced match due to rain interruptions Bangladesh recorded their second ODI win over Sri Lanka to reach the finals.
-However at the Finals, they were beaten by the Lankans who claimed the Series.
+In a reduced match due to rain interruptions, Bangladesh recorded their second ODI win over Sri Lanka to reach the finals.
+However, at the Finals, they were beaten by the Lankans who claimed the Series.

-Later in the same month the three match ODI series against Zimbabwe at home was won by Bangladesh 2–1.
+Later in the same month the three-match ODI series against Zimbabwe at home was won by Bangladesh 2–1.

 At the 2009 ICC World Twenty20 held in England, Bangladesh crashed out of the tournament at the group stage after losing both games against India and associate Ireland.

-Aftermath of the losses at the global event, the selectors appointed Mashrafe Mortaza as the new captain of the team for the tour to the West Indies so that Ashraful could focus on his batting.
+The aftermath of the losses at the global event, the selectors appointed Mashrafe Mortaza as the new captain of the team for the tour to the West Indies so that Ashraful could focus on his batting.
 The two Test series was played amidst controversy when a pay dispute between the West Indian players and the West Indies Cricket Board led a number of West Indian players boycotting the series, which forced the West Indies to select a number of inexperienced players as replacements.
 Bangladesh went on to win both of the Tests, winning the first Test by 95 runs and the second by four wickets.
 In the process they achieved their first overseas Test series victory.

 In the ODI series which followed, Bangladesh secured their first ODI win against the West Indies at the 14th attempt.

 Bangladesh won the series 3–0, but lost the only Twenty20 match.